 Plagiarism will lead to failure in examination and other serious penalties imposed by the Disciplinary Committee of the University.
-Please refer to the webpages on What is plagiarism? and Plagiarism and how to avoid it and consult your supervisor if you have any questions.
+Please refer to the webpages on What is plagiarism? and Plagiarism? and

-10. Mandatory Plagiarism and Image Integrity Check for All RPg Theses
+11. Mandatory Plagiarism and Image Integrity Check for All RPg Theses